Statistical inference for rough volatility: Minimax Theory: The general rough volatility model

-The rest of this section is divided into three parts.
-First, we present a minimax theory for this model in Section \ref{subsec:minimaxgeneral}.
-Then we gather in Section \ref{subsec:energy} some results used later in the construction of an estimator.
-These results are separated from the actual proof of the estimator since these results could be of independent interest to the reader.
-Finally in Section \ref{subsec:estimator}, we build an estimator achieving the optimal convergence rate derived in Section \ref{subsec:minimaxgeneral}.
+We next state a minimax lower bound.
+We then gather some results used later in the construction of an estimator in Section \ref{subsec:energy}.
+In Section \ref{subsec:estimator}, we build an estimator achieving the lower bound and thus establishing the minimax rate of convergence in the general rough volatility model \eqref{roughvol1}, with statistical experiment generated by $(S_{i/n}, i=0,\ldots, n)$.